pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 // CSIStorageByClass contains information that applies to one storage
-// pool of a CSI driver when using a certain storage class. type CSIStorageByClass struct {
+// pool of a CSI driver when using a certain storage class.
+//
+// Both AvailableCapacity and MaximumVolumeSize are optional.
+If both
+// are provided, then the Kubernetes scheduler compares the size of
+// a volume against MaximumVolumeSize to determine whether the
+// volume has a chance of being created.
+If only AvailableCapacity is
+// set, then the scheduler will use that, which may be a good enough
+// approximation.
+If neither is set, then the scheduler will ignore
+// the pool.
+type CSIStorageByClass struct {
 	// The storage class name matches the name of some actual
 	// `StorageClass`, in which case the information applies when